dudiharush/observer-pattern-mobx/README.md

 Steps:

-1. The Observer saved in a global scope, unsubscribes from all Subjects (clear subs, prepare for step 1 in pattern)
+1. The Observer saved in a global scope, unsubscribes from all Subjects (clear subjects list, prepare for step 1 in pattern)
-2. thunk run: The Sub sends itself to the Obs in global scope, which adds the Subject to a list (step 1 from pattern) x num of Subjects
+2. thunk run: The Subject sends itself to the Observer in global scope, which adds the Subject to a list (step 1 from pattern) x num of Subjects
 3. The Observer subscribes to subjects in the list (steps 2, 3 in pattern)

 from: RuhrJS 2016 https://www.youtube.com/watch?v=TfxfRkNCnmk